MbinOrg/mbin/docs/admin_guide.md

 > **Note**
 > Mbin is still in development.

-If you would like to support the project, you can register using the following [affiliate link](https://hetzner.cloud/?ref=8tSPCw0qqIwl).

 This guide is aimed for Debian / Ubuntu distribution servers, but it could run on any modern Linux distro.
 This guide will however uses the `apt` commands.

 ## Minimum hardware requirements